kailas711/AI-Traffic-Eye/README.md

 # AI Traffic Eye

-**The application is deployed in streamlit cloud, try it for yourself!!**
+**The application has been deployed in streamlit cloud, try it for yourself!!**

 **Link** -- https://ai-traffic-eye.streamlit.app/